scipy-conference/scipy_proceedings/papers/jake_vanderplas/jake_vanderplas.rst

     P(B|D) \equiv \int_{-\infty}^\infty P(B,p|D) {\mathrm d}p

 This identity follows from the definition of conditional probability, and the law of total probability: that is, it is a fundamental consequence of probability axioms and will always be true.
-Even a frequentist would recognize this; they would simply disagree with the interpretation of :math:`P(p)` as being a measure of uncertainty of knowledge.
+Even a frequentist would recognize this; they would simply disagree with the interpretation of :math:`P(p)` as being a measure of uncertainty of knowledge of the parameter :math:`p`.

 To compute this result, we will manipulate the above expression for :math:`P(B|D)` until we can express it in terms of other quantities that we can compute.